vmsilvamolina/vmsilvamolina.github.io/_posts/2026/2026-04-06-oci-vault-secrets-management-terraform.md

 }

 variable "compartment_id" {
-  description = "OCID del compartment donde se despliegan los recursos" type        = string
+  description = "OCID of the compartment where resources are deployed" type        = string
 }

 variable "tenancy_ocid" {
-  description = "OCID de la tenancy (requerido para Dynamic Groups)" type        = string
+  description = "OCID of the tenancy (required for Dynamic Groups)" type        = string
 }